Tess600/mock-archive-collections/README.md

 # Sample-archive-collections
-Repository for sample archive collections to use in database query, finding aids and digital asset management.
+Repository for sample archive collections for machine training and humans.